The Lifeguard (novel): Reception

-The Lifeguard received mostly negative reviews from critics.
+Modern day critics of The Lifeguard are highly judgemental of the 1988 novel due to the contrast in modern day themes.
 Professional review blog The Devil's Elbow criticized the book's multiple red herring subplots and the sexism in the book's dialogue, as well as the peculiar dynamics of the Tanner Family, including suggested incest and the callousness of Kelsey Tanner's mother when discussing her late husband.
 Publishers Weekly agreed with this, stating, "so many red herrings are thrown into this plot that it seems almost logical when the killer turns out to be the one man both Kelsey and readers have been led to trust.
 This relentless procession of gruesome events and false alarms will leave most horror fans more dazed than alarmed."